karshPrime/tmux-compile.nvim/README.md

 # tmux-compile.nvim

 Neovim plugin designed to simplify the process of compiling and running projects within tmux panes or windows.
 Supports multiple programming languages by allowing customisation of build and run commands.

+With v3.0 vim's `:term` is used when not in tmux session to get similar functionality with same keybinds as with tmux.

 Also supports running [lazygit](https://github.com/jesseduffield/lazygit) from within current Neovim session on an overlay terminal.

 ![preview](.media/screenshot.gif)
 <br>